sararob/keras-wine-model/README.md

 * Price - $235

-## Training the model locally
+## Training the model

+You can run the model [live in Colab with zero setup here](https://colab.research.google.com/github/sararob/keras-wine-model/blob/master/keras-wide-deep.ipynb).

-Make sure you have TensorFlow, Pandas, Scikit Learn, and Jupyter installed.
+To run it locally, make sure you have TensorFlow, Pandas, and Jupyter installed.

-First, download the wine data from [Kaggle](https://www.kaggle.com/zynicide/wine-reviews/data).
-A CSV of the data is available [here](https://www.kaggle.com/zynicide/wine-reviews/downloads/winemag-data_first150k.csv/4) - copy the data to this directory.

 I've included the model code as a Jupyter notebook (`keras-wide-deep.ipynb`).
 From the root directory run `jupyter notebook` to start your notebook.
 Then navigate to `localhost:8888` and click on `keras-wide-deep.ipynb`.

+The data used for training this model is from [Kaggle](https://www.kaggle.com/zynicide/wine-reviews/data).
+A CSV of the data is available [here](https://www.kaggle.com/zynicide/wine-reviews/downloads/winemag-data_first150k.csv/4).